voxel51/fiftyone/docs/source/user_guide/brain.rst

         human annotations (`label_field` in the example block) and model predictions (`pred_field` above).

-        **Output**: A scalar-valued field per |Sample| that ranks the chance of a mistaken annotation.
-The default name of this field is `mistakenness`, but you can customize its name by using the `mistakenness_field` named argument.
+        **Output**: A scalar-valued field on each sample that ranks the chance of a mistaken annotation.
+The default name of this field is `mistakenness`, but you can customize its name via the `mistakenness_field` argument of
+        :meth:`compute_mistakenness() <fiftyone.brain.compute_mistakenness>`.

         **What to expect**: Finding mistakes in human annotations is non-trivial (if it could be done perfectly then the approach would